-Financial assets (in accordance with IFRS 9) Insurance liabilities (in accordance with IFRS 17) Amortised cost (if it passes both the business model and the SPPI test) FVPL Fulfilment value (a current value measurement) FVOCI (with recycling - SPPI instruments, business model test) OCI-option for insurance finance or expenses FVOCI (without recycling - equity instruments)
+Financial assets (in accordance with IFRS 9) Insurance liabilities (in accordance with IFRS 17) Amortised cost (if it passes both the business model and the SPPI test) FVPL Fulfilment value (a current value measurement) FVOCI (with recycling - SPPI instruments) FVOCI (without recycling - equity instruments)

-- Both IFRS 9 and IFRS 17 include options to reduce accounting mismatches.
+- 9 Both IFRS 9 and IFRS 17 include options to reduce accounting mismatches.
 Whereas IFRS 9 allows entities to elect to measure financial assets at fair value through profit or loss where this addresses an accounting mismatch, IFRS 17 allows entities to make an accounting policy choice between: - (a) including insurance finance income or expense for the period in profit or loss; or - (b) disaggregating finance income or expense between profit or loss and OCI.